Adedeji-Taiwo/peeps/README.md

 | React-Skeleton-Loader  | `react-skeleton-loader`  | 	A React library with beautiful, animated loading skeletons that automatically adatps to your app. |
 | TailwindCSS | `tailwindcss`  | A utility-first CSS framework for rapidly building custom designs |

+## Endpoint
+The API endpoint to fetch random user data is: `https://randomuser.me/api/ `

 ## Features